Hunter Energy Hub

 Project description

-In December 2021, it was announced that AGL Energy and Fortescue Future Industries had executed a Memorandum of Understanding (MOU) to explore the development of a renewables-based hydrogen production facility in the Hunter Valley region of New South Wales (at the site of the of the AGL-operated Liddell and Bayswater coal-fired power stations, which are planned for closure in 2023 and between 2030-2033 respectively).
+In December 2021, it was announced that AGL Energy and Fortescue Future Industries had executed a Memorandum of Understanding (MOU) to explore the development of a renewables-based hydrogen production facility in the Hunter Valley region of New South Wales (at the site of the of the AGL-operated Liddell and Bayswater coal-fired power stations; the Liddel station closed in 2023 and Baywater closure is scheduled between 2030-2033).

-The facility forms part of a proposed ‘Hunter Energy Hub’ development, that would combine grid-scale batteries, solar thermal storage, wind and pumped hydro.
+The proposed facility forms part of a AGL ‘Hunter Energy Hub’ development, that would combine grid-scale batteries, solar thermal storage, wind and pumped hydro.

 In August 2022, an expanded feasibility study was announced with additional partners – APA Group, INPEX Corporation, Jemena and Osaka Gas Australia, with their respective roles in the study included in the announcement release.

-The feasibility study is mapping key operational and commercial plans for the project as well as developing a production timeline.
-Focus is on assessing the implementation of a large-scale renewables-based production facility ranging from a minimum 150MW and up to 2GW of hydrogen and its derivatives such as ammonia for export and domestic use.
-The study will review essential inputs, including renewable energy costs, firming requirements, electrolyser capital costs, logistics and utilisation, etc.
+The feasibility study mapped key operational and commercial plans for the project as well as developing a production timeline.
+The study focussed on assessing the implementation of a large-scale renewables-based production facility ranging from a minimum 150MW and up to 2GW of hydrogen and its derivatives such as ammonia for export and domestic use.

 Note: the October 2022-23 federal budget released on 25 October 2022 included a broad support measure of AUD$100 million to support the Port of Newcastle and the Hunter region to become hydrogen-ready.